 School District Of The City Of York

-The School District of the City of York has updated the discipline policy and Student Code of Conduct for the 2017-18 school year.
-PDF versions of those documents are available below.
+The School District of the City of York overhauled the discipline policy and Student Codes of Conduct for the 2017-18 school year.
+Updated versions for 2018-19 are available in PDF format below.

-Teachers and administrators collaborated during the past year to develop an incentive-based, proactive approach to encouraging positive behavior.
 The district has deliberately pivoted from the traditional punitive approach to discipline, choosing instead to emphasize preventative measures and intervention strategies.
+Teachers and administrators have collaborated to develop an incentive-based, proactive approach to encouraging positive behavior.

 We continue to expect the very best from our students, and we will hold them accountable.
 But we will also hold ourselves accountable for equipping students with the skills they need to be successful in life.